charlixzhao/InceptionEngine/README.md

+#### Update: 8/6/2021
+Experimental features of motion matching is added to the develop/motion_matching branch.
+The motion matching functionality includes
++ animation preprocessor that extracts and serializes feature vectors from animation frames
++ an motion matching controller running matching algroithm at runtime and computing model's pose

 # InceptionEngine

 This project is a independently developed game engine dedicated to character animation.
 It implements a simple vulkan renderer and explore more on